SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/sql-statement.md

 ![SQL example 1](./img/sqlstatement_eg_1.png)

 :::info
-Number of inputs and outputs can be changed as per need by clicking the `+` button.
+Number of inputs and outputs can be changed as needed by clicking the `+` button on the respective tab.
 :::

 ### Generated Code